fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 Output:
 FILE:
-DEBUG:root:This message should go to the log file
+DEBUG:root: This message should go to the log file
 ```

 Check `hello.py` and you see the debug message printed in that